-Understanding what is nonprofit fund accounting ensures proper stewardship of funds.
-By applying basic principles of fund accounting, your nonprofit can take control of its finances.
-Thereby, raising more money and achieving its mission.
+Fund accounting tracks revenue and expenses, demonstrating accountability to funding sources.
+Understanding nonprofit fund accounting ensures proper stewardship of funds.
 Let’s take a deep dive into what is fund accounting.

 What is fund accounting?

 Fund accounting tracks and manages finances for nonprofits and government agencies.
 It shows how revenue is being spent and whether funds are used for its designated purpose.
 This assures proper stewardship of funds.

 For-profit businesses have one bottom line.
 Whereas, nonprofits have two bottom lines.
 One bottom line fulfills their stated mission.
 The other one shows it has the necessary funding to support their mission.
 More than anything else, nonprofits are held to different standards than for-profits.
 Nonprofits must demonstrate accountability and proper stewardship of funds.
 For-profits show profitability.

 Primarily, applying the basics of fund accounting helps your organization identify areas of strength and weakness.
 For example, a fund is like a separate company within the organization.
 Each fund tracks assets, liabilities, revenue, expense and fund balances or net assets.
 Therefore, revenue received by nonprofits is treated differently from revenue earned by for-profit businesses.

 To be clear, fund accounting focuses on accountability and proper stewardship.
 This is a must-have for compliance with government regulations.
 A fund accounting system monitors donor restrictions by separating different types of revenue into individual funds.
 Thereby, preventing mismanagement of funding.

 Nonprofits treat revenue in specific ways.
 Primarily, restrictions are broken down by net assets with donor restrictions and net assets without donor restrictions.
 In some instances, revenue may have restrictions placed by the board.
 It is important to note, these types of restrictions are either temporary or permanent.